If you are in immediate danger or know another child who is then please call 999

 What it is

 A gang can be a group of friends who hang around together.
 However some gangs are involved in offending and crime.
-Sometimes gangs are violent and carry weapons; sometimes they fight other gangs.
+Sometimes gangs are violent and carry weapons, sometimes they fight other gangs.
 Some young people are forced to join a gang and forced to commit crimes.
 If you feel you are being forced or someone you know is then you should tell someone at home or in your school about it.
-You can also call Childline, NSPCC or Barnet Family Services.
+You can also call ChildLine on 0800 111.

 Why do people join gangs?